 The maximum time permitted for the certificate completion (MTCC) is four and a half (4.5) years for the academic part of the program for the full-time students (taking 12 units per semester at the minimum), or eight (8) years for the academic part of the program for part-time students.
 A maximum of 48 credit units can be transferred from other institutions for the educational modules 1-4.
 DI courses' units can be transferred from diagnostic imaging programs only.
 Work experience in the field can be evaluated and counted as credit units for labs in modules 3 and 4, and for the externships (module 5).
-The maximum time for the certificate completion is influenced by the transferred credit units, calculated during the initial registration, and is determined by the formula:
+Academic credit received ten (10) years or more before the program completion will be deemed "no longer applicable".
+The maximum time for the certificate completion (full-time) is influenced by the transferred credit units, calculated during the initial registration, and is determined by the formula: